bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

     [+] e to advance dialogues
     [+] scroll to switch weapon slots

-[ ] Hearing System
+[+] Hearing System
-    [ ] Refactor bullet and gunshot effect to use hearing system [+] Melee enemy
+    [+] Refactor bullet and gunshot effect to use hearing system [~] Polish Hearing System
+        [+] Increase sound range, and the impact of walls.
+        [ ] Alerted Enemies should make a sound, alerting other guys at their location

+[+] Melee enemy
     [+] Melee refactors
     [+] Melee attack works